jradis/KerasTuning/README.md

 ## Other Resources
 There are a lot of really awesome data scientists and aspiring data scientists that have posted a lot of really helpful material.
 For this project I followed a pattern published by Jason Brownlee [here](http://machinelearningmastery.com/grid-search-hyperparameters-deep-learning-models-python-keras/) as part of my effort during an internship with Ziff.ai, which repo can be found [here](https://github.com/ziff/internship2017).

+I am going to continue posting new work, which should get more and more exciting over time.
+If you want to see more you can follow me here on Github, or find me at JaredHeywood.com